sunrisecampdev/Revenue-Report-Converter/README.md

 # NetSuite Revenue Report Converter
-Basic python script to convert the shitty NetSuite reports to something we can actually use.
+Basic python script to convert the dreadful NetSuite reports to something we can actually use.

 # Requirements
 Python 3.12.3+